 Get prerequisites out of the way

-I took two years of technology classes in high school where I learned a lot about computers and even became certified in Microsoft Office- read more about my Microsoft certifications here.
-I found out that the classes I took in high school were very similar to the entry-level IT class for my major, and I could take the Information Systems CLEP exam to receive credit for the class.
+I took two years of technology classes in high school where I learned a lot about computers and even became certified in Microsoft Office.
+I found out that the classes I took in high school were very similar to the entry-level IT class for my major.
+For this reason, I could take the Information Systems CLEP exam to receive credit for the class.
 This meant I was able to start taking other classes up to a semester earlier than I expected.
-Read more about scheduling college classes here.

 Take classes related to your major

-In the case of my brother, his major requires a random class as part of the core curriculum that doesn’t connect to anything else he will be studying.
+My brother’s major requires a random general ed class that doesn’t connect to anything else he will be studying.
 He has decided to take a CLEP exam to free up those credits and take an elective class related to his major instead.
 This also helps him with making room in his schedule for an additional minor in the future.

 Can be taken after high school

-While AP exams can only be taken in high school, CLEP exams can be taken in high school, as well as after graduation.
-I took my CLEP exam as a sophomore in college during a relatively stress free time, though other friends have opted to take exams during the summer too- after all, exams are given year-round.
+While AP exams can only be taken in high school, CLEP exams can be taken at any time.
+I took my CLEP exam as a sophomore in college during a relatively stress free time.
+Other friends have opted to take exams during the summer since exams are given year-round.

 Know your score immediately

 Unlike AP exams which require waiting, CLEP exams are digital and graded immediately so that people can know their score.
-Once I got the score print out, I sent it to my university and they added the transfer credits almost immediately.
+Once I got the score print out, I sent it to my university.
+The transfer credits were added almost immediately.
 CLEP exams in alternative formats may take longer to grade, but it is still quicker than waiting for an AP exam.

 Grade does not transfer